brab0/appt/README.md

     }
 }
 ```
-Explaing a bit what is happening above:
+Explaing a bit what is happening here:
 - the `paths` setting is where Appt will find and what it will assembled;
 - the `statics` will define where the api statics are;
 - the `access` will tell to Appt what routes JWT must cover and what secrets it should use to verify a header's request token;
 - `redis` and `database` set the connections of both.
 If you're using Neo4j you must to change the `type` to "neo4j"(such as you `uri`, of course).
 - to finish it, the `server` setting overrides `port`, which is now :3000;

-**OBS:** All the non explicit overriden settings will be kept just as seen at the `default configurations`.

-## Usage
 ```javascript
 import { api } from 'appt';